nittee/Iskrambol/docs/game_design.md

 *Three words or phrases that convey the feeling or emotion you want the players to experience.*

 Confusion (?).
 AHA-moment.
+[suggestions] Fast-paced.
+Brain-racking.
+Stimulating.

 ## Mechanics

 *List what the game is from a gameplay perspective.*

 - The host can input a parent word with at least 6 letters or choose at random.
+    - [suggestion] parent word can be generated randomly
 - Under a specified time limit, the players will jumble the letters of the parent word to distinguish an existing word from the dictionary (English or Tagalog).
+    - [suggestion] time limit may be specified by player or automatically computed based on number of letters of parent word and number of players
+- will consists of the following game modes:
+  - campaign (single-player, point-based)
+  - multiplayer (wireless, local PvP, point-based)
+  - daily puzzle (single-player, random word, time-strict)
+  - challenge (a player can post a word that other players can reshuffle to obtain new words)
 - Points will be given based on the complexity of the word distinguished.
+    - complexity may be equal to: number of letters, rarity of the word, scrabble score, combination of some of the previos ones

 ## Features